Logmanager documentation

 Adding a certificate

-The Certificate system then performs a validity check on the uploaded certificate after creation of the record.
-If the certificate is corrupted or if it is not in the correct format, the system returns a certificate error.
+The Certificate system then performs a validity check on the uploaded certificate after the creation of the record.
+If the certificate is corrupted or not in the correct format, the system returns a certificate error.

 Adding a new key